 Non-medical disabilities or special dietary needs may be accommodated by the Food and Nutrition Services department as long as a reimbursable meal is served.

-Please contact the FANS Dietitan for gluten-free, dairy-free, egg-free, and soy-free menus.
-Marissa Albers, MPH, RD: firstname.lastname@example.org.
+For gluten-free, dairy-free, egg-free, and soy-free menus, please contact the FANS Dietitian Marissa Albers, MPH, RD at firstname.lastname@example.org.